wasmerio/wasmer-pack/doc/tutorial/02-strings-and-lists.md

 3. Hand ownership of the buffer to the guest function (i.e. our `greet()` method)

-Luckily `wit-bindgen` will generate all the code we need for this, but it's something to be aware of.
+Luckily `wai-bindgen` will generate all the code we need for this, but it's something to be aware of.

 Another thing to keep in mind is that all return values must be owned, too.